IBM-Bluemix-Docs/sap-hana/hana-considerations.md

 ## External storage
 {: #external_storage}

 In addition to the local storage, you might require more external storage to perform backups.
-For these requirements, you can order block storage or Network Attached Storage (NAS) as described in [Storage](/docs/infrastructure/sap-hana?topic=sap-hana-iaas-overview#storage).
+For these requirements, you can order block storage as described in [Storage](/docs/infrastructure/sap-hana?topic=sap-hana-iaas-overview#storage).
 Since extra block storage and Network File System (NFS) data is transferred through the same physical adapters as all other network traffic, the impact needs to be kept in mind.

 For external storage, it's important to calculate your project requirements before deciding on a storage solution.
 If you need to restore an SAP HANA system, then the IOPS of your storage have a significant influence on your restore window.
 Backup windows are not as critical with SAP HANA since all backups are online backups no matter how you configure SAP HANA.